-Step 3: On the Add Service Policy Rule Wizard - Traffic Classification Criteria dialog box, in the Create a new traffic class box, enter cws-httpclass, for Traffic Match Criteria, select Source and Destination IP Address, and then click Next.
+Step 3: On the Add Service Policy Rule Wizard - Traffic Classification Criteria dialog box, in the Create a new traffic class box, enter cws-http-class, for Traffic Match Criteria, select Source and Destination IP Address, and then click Next.

-뒄 Add Service Policy Rule Wi: zard - Traffic Classification Criteria
+📴 Add Service Policy Rule Wi: zard - Traffic Classification Criteria

 Oreate a new traffic class: cws-http-class

 Description (optional): Class to match HTTP traffic for Cloud Web Security

 Traffic Match Criteria

-Default Inspection Tra
+Default Inspection Tra Source and Destinatio

-Source and Destinatio n IP Address (uses ACL)
+Tunnel Group n IP Address (uses ACL)

-Tunnel Group

-TCP or UDP Destination n Port
+TCP or UDP Destinatio n Port

 RTP Range

-IP DiffServ CodePoint s (DSCP)
+IP DiffServ CodePoint: s (DSCP)

 IP Precedence

 Any traffic

 Add rule to existing traffic d ass: global-class 👻

 Rule can be added to an exi sting class map if that class map uses access control list (ACL) as its traffic match criterion.

-O Use class-default as the training of the fic class.
+Use class-default as the traf if in class

-If traffic does not match a e xisting traffic class, then it will match the class-default traffic class.
+0 xisting traffic class, then it will match the class-default traffic class.
 Class-default can be used in catch all situation.

+a danc doos not materia o

-< Back Next Cancel Help
+< Back Next > Cancel Help

 Next, create the single global policy for Cisco CWS in order to match traffic on all interfaces.
-Since this policy may be used by internal users and remote access VPN users, certain source and destination traffic pairs are exempted from the CWS policy by using Do not match as shown in the following table.
+Because this policy may be used by internal users and remote-access VPN users, certain source and destination traffic pairs are exempted from the CWS policy by using Do not match as the action, as shown in the following table.
 The final policy rule matches all other source and destination pairs.